How to calculate apprenticeship levy

 To be subject to the apprenticeship levy, a company must meet certain qualifying criteria set by the UK government.
 These criteria are designed to ensure that the apprenticeship levy is only paid by employers that have a certain level of payroll expenses and a large enough workforce to benefit from apprenticeship programs.

-See also How to use incense sticks
+See also How to frame a cross stitch

 Companies above the wage threshold